Prioritizing Business Risks in Japan

 In 2019, technological and geopolitical threats continue to be at the center of the risk landscape for businesses in Japan.
 Other vulnerabilities have also resurfaced, notably the persistent threats of natural catastrophes, the country’s tight labor market and the specter of an asset bubble.

-This is the focus of discussion of Marsh & McLennan Insights’ latest market risk report, titled 14 Shades of Risk in Asia-Pacific, which looks at the most important risks for doing business across 14 economies in the region.
-The report leverages the rich experience and expertise across Marsh & McLennan Companies and the Executive Opinion Survey (EOS) conducted by the World Economic Forum, with whom Marsh & McLennan Companies has a strategic partnership.
+This is the focus of discussion of Marsh McLennan Insights’ latest market risk report, titled 14 Shades of Risk in Asia-Pacific, which looks at the most important risks for doing business across 14 economies in the region.
+The report leverages the rich experience and expertise across Marsh McLennan and the Executive Opinion Survey (EOS) conducted by the World Economic Forum, with whom Marsh McLennan has a strategic partnership.

 Technological Threats Continue Their Dominance